Tick: Life cycle

-All three tick families ticks have four lifecycle stages: egg, larva, nymph, and adult.
+All three tick families ticks have four life cycle stages: egg, larva, nymph, and adult.

 Ixodidae

 Ixodidae ticks have three different life cycles.
-Depending on the species, Ixodids can either possess a one-host lifecycle, two-host lifecycle, or three-host lifecycle.
+Depending on the species, Ixodids can either possess a one-host life cycle, two-host life cycle, or three-host life cycle.

 One-host ticks

 In one-host ticks the tick remains on the host through the larval, nymphal, and adult stages, only to leave the host to lay eggs.
 Eggs laid in the environment hatch into larvae, which immediately seek out a host in which to attach and feed.
 Fed larvae molt into unfed nymphs that remain on the host.
 After engorging on the host's blood, the nymphs molt into sexually mature adults that remain on the host in order to feed and mate.
 Once a female is both fed and ready to lay eggs, only then does she leave the host in search of a suitable area to deposit her eggs.
 Ticks that follow this life cycle are called one-host ticks.
-The winter tick Dermacentor albipictus and the cattle tick Boophilus microplus are examples of one-host ticks.
+The winter tick Dermacentor albipictus and the cattle tick Rhipicephalus microplus are examples of one-host ticks.

 Two-host ticks

-The lifecycle of a two-host tick often spans two years.
+The life cycle of a two-host tick often spans two years.
 During fall the pregnant female tick will drop off her second host and lay her eggs.
 The eggs hatch during winter, the following spring the larvae emerge and attach to their first host.
 Newly hatched larvae attach to a host in order to obtain a blood meal.
 They remain on the host then develop into nymphs.
 Once engorged, they drop off the host and find a safe area in the natural environment in which to molt into adults, this typically occurs during the winter.
 Both male and female adults seek out a host on which to attach, which may be the same body that served as host during their early development but is often a larger mammal.
 Once attached, they feed and mate.
 Gravid females drop from the host to oviposit in the environment.
 Ticks that complete their life cycle in this manner are called two-host ticks, like Hyalomma anatolicum excavatum.